 Before we get started, I will be completely transparent.
 Dell gave me this laptop as part of our ongoing partnership; however, they did not ask me to write a review.
 The opinions are my own.
-I have exclusively used Dell computers for the past 5 years and I’ve always been thoroughly impressed by their performance and durability.
+I have exclusively used Dell computers for the past five years, and I’ve always been thoroughly impressed by their performance and durability.

 If you’re following along, I can attest to the durability.
-I managed to bounce my first XPS15 off a city street in Bishop, California, without any damage.
-While I hope to never put my XPS17 through a similar test, it’s comforting to know it would likely survive a momentary lapse in grip strength.
+Without any damage, I managed to bounce my first XPS15 off a city street in Bishop, California.
+While I hope to never put my XPS17 through a similar test, knowing it would likely survive a momentary lapse in grip strength is comforting.
 You’ll have to ask Jack Fusco about their durability in cold environments.
-He also reviewed the brand new XPS15 9500 in the autumn, in case you’re curious about it vs the XPS17.
+He also reviewed the brand new XPS15 9500 in the autumn, if you’re curious about it vs the XPS17.

 Dell XPS17 9700 Specifications

-Dell designed this with the goal to deliver desktop performance in a laptop.
-It uses 10th Gen Intel Core processors, NVIDIA graphics cards, up to 64GB RAM and 2TB SSD.
-While it’s available in HD (1920×1200), most creatives will prefer the UHD (3840×2400) version that displays 100% Adobe RGB.
+Dell designed this to deliver desktop performance in a laptop.
+It uses 10th Gen Intel Core processors, NVIDIA graphics cards, 64GB RAM and 2TB SSD.
+While it’s available in HD (1920×1200), most creatives prefer the UHD (3840×2400) version that displays 100% Adobe RGB.

 My complete laptop specifications are: